 Many postgraduate courses at Kingston University allow students to do a 12-month work placement as part of their course.
 The responsibility for finding the work placement is with the student; we cannot guarantee the work placement, just the opportunity to undertake it.

-As the work placement is an assessed part of the course, it is covered by a student's tier 4 visa.
+As the work placement is an assessed part of the course, it is covered by a student's Student Route 4 visa.

 The Professional Placement module is a core module for those students following a masters programme that incorporates professional placement learning, following completion of 120 credits.
 It provides you with the opportunity to apply your knowledge and skills to an appropriate working environment, and to develop and enhance key employability skills and subject-specific professional skills in your chosen subject.
 You may wish to use the placement experience as a platform for your subsequent major project module, and would be expected to use it to help inform your decisions about future careers.

-A BA (Hons) degree (or equivalent) in art and design practice disciplines or, have professional experience in the creative industries (this may also include performing arts practice).
-Candidates will be offered an interview.
-This will be a two way conversation, either at the campus or via Skype, about the course contents and, the experience and ambitions of the candidate.
+A 2:2 or above honours degree (or equivalent) in art and design practice disciplines or, have professional experience in the creative industries (this may also include performing arts practice).

 All non-UK applicants must meet our English language requirement, which is Academic IELTS of 6.5 overall, with no element below 5.5.
 Make sure you read our full guidance about English language requirements, which includes details of other qualifications we consider.